Sheraff/TIL/_posts/2019-07-08-Lazy-getter.md

 ---
 layout: post
 title:  Lazy getter
-tldr:   >
+tags:   ['JS', 'Web API']
+---

 Compute a value only when needed, but then only once.
----

 ``` javascript
 get bar() {
     const bar = getBar()